gleanerio/archetype/networks/oceans/README.md

 * Users / Community
   * [Data Ops Flow](./card_dataops.md)

 ## Conclusion and final thoughts

 * observations:  space and time, good descriptions, data models and variables (profiles)
 * [CODATA CDIF](https://worldfair-project.eu/cross-domain-interoperability-framework/)
 * ML/AI

+In the context of the ocean decade, it is interesting to think about how to connect data to policy and goals.
+What tools do we use to do this?
+Can LLMs help connect SDG to data with the aid of KGs.    and how do we cite this?

 ## Thanks